postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 > __[Audit logs are available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)__

 Audit logs display events related to team management, billing, and security.
-A team admin can review audit logs to determine:
+Team admins can review audit logs to determine:

-* When users were added to the team
+* When users were added to, removed from, or invited to your team
-* When users received an invitation to a team
-* Which user performed a specific action
+* Which user performed a specific action and when they did so

 > Audit logs are visible to all [team admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on [Postman Professional and Enterprise plans](https://www.postman.com/pricing), including super admins on Enterprise teams.